rsandeep15/AnkiImageToDeck/README.md

 Anki Connect + ChatGPT

-- Feeds an Image of your vocabulary list to ChatGPT to convert it to word pairs (Korean, English)
+- Feed an Image of your vocabulary list to ChatGPT to convert it to word pairs (Korean, English)
-- Takes the word pairs and use AnkiConnect to generate flash cards
+- Take the word pairs and use AnkiConnect to generate flash cards

 To run: